guanlinau/DevOps-Modularize-Project-Terraform/README.md

 ### Project Description:

-1-Create TF project to automate provisioning AWS Infrastructure and its components, such as: VPC, Subnet, Route Table, Internet Gateway, EC2, Security Group.

-2-Configure TF script to automate deploying Docker container to EC2 instance
+1-Divide Terraform resources into reusable modules

 ### Instruction:

+1-Create subnet and webserver module under the modules folder and divide terraform resources into the two modules

-1-Create a terraform.tfvars file under the root of the current folder with the following variables
+2-Create a terraform.tfvars file under the root of the current folder with the following variables

 ```
 vpc_cidr_block =